Skip to main content

 What to Include in Your Release Of Liability Form

 A legally enforceable release of liability must clearly identify both parties — the releasor (person giving up claims) and the releasee (person or entity being protected).
-The releasee section should include the business entity, its owners, officers, employees, agents, contractors, and successors to provide comprehensive protection.
+The releasee section should include the business entity, its owners, officers, employees, agents, contractors, and successors to provide complete protection.

 The specific activity, event, or service covered by the release must be described in detail.
 Courts are more likely to enforce releases that are specific about the risks being assumed rather than those using vague, catch-all language.
 A description of the inherent risks — including the possibility of serious injury, disability, or death — should be stated plainly.
 Many courts have invalidated releases where the risk language was buried in fine print or obscured by legal jargon.